jaeyk/comp_thinking_social_science/docs/04_functional_programming.md

 ## [1] "averaging 100000 with parallel processing: 0.353 sec elapsed"
 ```

-Because of the overhead cost (e.g., time spent communicating data between processing), parallel processing does not always increase performance.
-Use this technique either when the computation part is heavy or when you need to repeat the process a large number of times.
+Parallel processing does not always increase performance because of the overhead cost (e.g., time spent communicating data between processing).
+Use this technique either when the computation part is heavy or when you need to repeat the process many times.

 ## Make error handling easier {#robustness}